westoncb/nonlinear-optics-sandbox/README.md

 - Visualization of field amplitudes, phases, and lens structure
 - Progress monitoring of optimization metrics

-The UI supports expanding any visualization to full-screen, offers real-time feedback on the optimization process, and allows tuning of physical and numerical parameters (e.g., boundary shape, lens nonlinearity, gain).
+The UI supports expanding any visualization to full-screen, offers real-time feedback on the optimization process, and allows tuning of simulation parameters (e.g., boundary shape, lens nonlinearity, gain) through the config editor.